 The HRCG Committee of the Board annually reviews the compensation paid to Directors, the Chair of the Board and the Chief Executive Officer.
 In doing so, the Committee takes into account any factors it deems appropriate, such as the Corporation's performance and operating criteria, the value of similar compensation levels to persons holding comparable positions at comparable companies and the compensation levels given in prior years, as well as other factors that may be relevant from time to time.
 With respect to officers of the Corporation, the Committee reviews, approves and recommends to the Board the adoption of a compensation strategy for the Corporation.
-Please refer to the Compensation Discussion & Analysis at page 37-46.
+Please refer to the Compensation Discussion & Analysis at page 42-68 at Appendix I of this Circular.

 (b) Disclose whether or not the Board has a compensation committee composed entirely of Independent Directors.
+If the The HRCG Committee is composed entirely of Independent Directors.

-If the Board does not have a compensation committee composed entirely of Independent Directors, describe what steps the Board takes to ensure an objective process for determining such compensation.
+Board does not have a compensation committee composed entirely of Independent Directors, describe what steps the Board takes to ensure an objective process for determining such compensation.